 The “I’m SOOOO Glad You’re Home!”
 Jump

-Whatever approach you choose, the key is consistency.
-Everyone in your home has to be on the same page.
-Instead of yelling “no”, pushing your dog away, or even kneeing him (yes, some people still do that), it’s important to teach your dog an alternative behavior, like sit.
+The key is consistency.
+Everyone in your home needs to be on the same page.
+Instead of yelling “no”, pushing your dog away, or even kneeing him (yes, some people still do that), it’s important to teach your dog an alternative behavior, like feet on the ground.
 Your dog won’t know what you want him to do, instead of jumping, if you haven’t taught him.

 Key Points to Remember

-- Set your dog up for success by practicing these exercises with a friend BEFORE there are people coming to your home.
+- Set your dog up for success by practicing these exercises with a friend BEFORE you meet people on the street or in your home.

-- Give your dog attention and treats at random times when he is calm, not just when you are working on his jumping behavior.
+- Give your dog attention and treats at random times when he is calm, not only when you are working on his jumping behavior.